AristotleKandylas/GIS-NER-ADS-Thesis-Code/README.md

 Specifically:

-- **The preprocessing code** can be found in the <a href="https://github.com/AristotleKandylas/GIS-NER-ADS-Thesis-Code/blob/main/PRE_PROCESSING" target = "_blank"> PRE_PROCESSING folder</a> of this repository
+- **The preprocessing code** can be found in the <a href="https://github.com/AristotleKandylas/GIS-NER-ADS-Thesis-Code/blob/main/PRE_PROCESSING" target = "_blank"> PRE_PROCESSING folder</a> of this repository.
+This code reads the neccessary files (i.e. geoanalytical question corpus and core concepts dictionary) and creates the unified tags (e.g. object quality --> OBJQ) for the core concept recognition from the two Deep Learning models.

-- **The tokenization code** can be found in the <a href="https://github.com/AristotleKandylas/GIS-NER-ADS-Thesis-Code/blob/main/TOKENIZATION" target = "_blank"> TOKENIZATION folder</a> of this repository
+- **The tokenization code** can be found in the <a href="https://github.com/AristotleKandylas/GIS-NER-ADS-Thesis-Code/blob/main/TOKENIZATION" target = "_blank"> TOKENIZATION folder</a> of this repository.
+Contains all the code for the tokenization and the POS (Part Of Speech) tags creation of each geoanalytical question.
+In addition with this code, each token from each question is matched automatically to the corresponding unified tag which was generated in the <a href="https://github.com/AristotleKandylas/GIS-NER-ADS-Thesis-Code/blob/main/PRE_PROCESSING" target = "_blank"> **preprocessing code** </a>.
+The final output of this code is the generation of a .csv file which contains each geoanalytical question with the corresponding tokens, pos and and tags.

-- **The two developed Deep Learning Models'** can be found in the <a href="https://github.com/AristotleKandylas/GIS-NER-ADS-Thesis-Code/blob/main/DEEP_LEARNING_MODELS" target = "_blank"> DEEP_LEARNING_MODELS folder</a> of this repository
+- **The two developed Deep Learning Models'** can be found in the <a href="https://github.com/AristotleKandylas/GIS-NER-ADS-Thesis-Code/blob/main/DEEP_LEARNING_MODELS" target = "_blank"> DEEP_LEARNING_MODELS folder</a> of this repository.
+Contains all the developed code for the two Deep Learning models, including evalution metrics and visualizations.

 ## :clipboard: **Dataset**